transparency-in-content-moderation/COMPARE/README.md

 For each platform, we collected information about the country, the size, the age, and the type of the platforms as well as whether they are decentralized or considered as alt-tech platforms.

+To identify larger platforms, we started with an initial list of major social media platforms by combining the most popular social media platforms from ten global and regional (U.S., China, Germany) rankings.
+From this candidate list, we then selected those platforms for inclusion in the dataset if they fit our definition of “social media platforms,” namely if they (i) host user-generated content that is (ii) at least to some extent public-facing and in principle visible to anyone upon registration and (iii) that stays consistently accessible over a longer period.

 | **Variable**       | **Definition** |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Country (countrycode)     | We coded the platform country based on the country of the platform’s headquarters.
 To retrieve this information, we consulted the platforms’ self-descriptions on their website (About sections) or their LinkedIn accounts.
 Additionally, we used sources like Crunchbase and Wikipedia.
 This information is procided with ISO Alpha-3 codes for the countries. |